-Dr Minni (Minna-Liisa) Änkö heads the RNA Biology in Health and Disease laboratory, holding a joint appointment at the Centre of Reproductive Health and Centre for Cancer Research.
+Dr Minni (Minna-Liisa) Änkö heads the Functional RNAomics Laboratory, holding a joint appointment at the Centre of Reproductive Health and Centre for Cancer Research.

 Minni obtained her PhD from the Åbo Akademi University in Finland.
 She was a post-doctoral fellow at the Max Planck Institute of Cell Biology and Genetics, in Dresden, Germany 2006-2011, supported by a Sigrid Juselius Foundation Post-doctoral Fellowship.
 Minni moved to Australia in 2011 when she received a Jane and Aatos Erkko Foundation Fellowship, and worked as a visiting scientist at the Australian Regenerative Medicine Institute, Monash University.
 She then continued her research as a senior research fellow at the Walter and Eliza Hall Institute (2012-2013) until establishing her independent laboratory at the Monash University in 2014 and relocating to Hudson Institute in 2018.